Price for Infants from 0-6 years old: free of charge

 Catalan Capital is a bohemian city.
 Art, history, delicious culinary experiences, sandy beach, nightlife but, most of all, architecture are crucial to its unique appeal.
 That is, to a great extent, thanks to the modernist influence and the unique architectural works of Antoni Gaudi.
 The pinnacle of his career is the palatial Sagrada Familia church.
 Thus, when visiting Barcelona, the Basilica of the Sagrada is the top of the list of almost every traveler.
-By booking our Priority Access Entrance to Barcelona Sagrada Familia Tour, you can be sure to skip the line that winds around the church as well as get an informative account of the church's history.
+By booking our Priority Access Entrance tour of the Sagrada Familia Basilica, you can be sure to skip the line that winds around the church as well as get an informative account of the church's history.

 Simply coming during the opening hours will not ensure you get to see Sagrada Familia inside.
 In fact, its one of the top 10 attractions in the world up there with the Coliseum and Louvre.
 Since the number of people that can be inside the church at once is not without limit, tickets are often unavailable; especially in summer months.
 However, with us, you can book Sagrada Familia tickets in advance or get the lucrative last minute tickets to satisfy your spontaneous nature.